BarclayFu/BarclayFu/README.md

 ## Quick facts about me!

 - (Current) Master student at 🇺🇸Pitt（[University of Pittsburgh](https://www.pitt.edu/)), MSc in Information Science.
 Expected to graduate in May 2024.
-I got my bachelor's degree from 🇨🇳ZZU ([Zhengzhou University](http://www.zzu.edu.cn/)).
+I got my bachelor's degree from 🇨🇳ZZU ([Zhengzhou University](http://www.zzu.edu.cn/))(One of the 42 "Double First-Class" Universities in China).
 - I speak Mandarin & English!（I'm trying to learn some Japanese and Manchu.）🧐
 - Guitar 🎸/ Chess ♟️ / Ping-pong 🏓 / Swimming 🏊‍♂️
 - ACG Lover!
 (EL PSY CONGROO!)
 I've used FL studio and VOCALOID3 (Luo Tianyi & Hatsune Miku) for composition before!